guusj/books/Warbreaker_BrandonSanderson.md

 “That’s a bad sign,” she agreed.
 “I haven’t had much luck finding out what is going to happen.
 I’ve ordered in three other storytellers but none of them had any better information than what Hoid gave me.”
 _You still think it’s about the Breath I hold?_
 She nodded.
 “Remember what I said about my conversation with Treledees?
 He talked about that Breath of yours with reverence.
 To him, it’s something to be passed from generation to generation, like a family tapestry.”
 _In one of the children’s stories in my book_, he wrote, _there is a magic sword.
-A young boy is given it by his grandfather, and it turns out the sword was a heirloom—the symbol of kingship in the land._
+A young boy is given it by his grandfather, and it turns out the sword was an heirloom—the symbol of kingship in the land._
 “What are you saying?” she asked.
 _Perhaps the entire monarchy of Hallandren is nothing more than a way to guard the Breath.
 The only way to safely pass Breath between individuals and generations is to use people as hosts.
 So they created a dynasty of God Kings who could hold the treasure and pass it from father to son._
 Siri nodded slowly.
 “That would mean that the God King is more of a vessel than I am.
 A sheath for a magic weapon.”